-If you live in the Eagle River area and have a mouth sore that lasts more than a week or two; come and see me.
+If you live in the Anchorage area and have a mouth sore that lasts more than a week or two; come and see me.
 Mouth sores can be an indicator of disease, and an early assessment is the best bet.
 A better understanding of your mouth sores can lead quickly to comfort and a resolution.
-If necessary, treatment and pain relief can be offered.
+If necessary, we offer gum disease treatment and pain relief.

-There are two common types of mouth sores that are common in the Eagle River area; canker sores and cold sores.
+There are two common types of mouth sores that are common: canker sores and cold sores.

-Cold sores, also called fever blisters or Herpes Simplex, are groups of fluid-filled blisters that often appear around the lips, sometimes appearing under the nose or around the chin.
-Cold sores are contagious and painful, but usually heal in about a week.
+Cold sores, also called fever blisters or Herpes simplex, are groups of fluid-filled blisters that often appear around the lips, sometimes appearing under the nose or around the chin.
+They are contagious and painful, but usually heal in about a week.
 Some over-the-counter anesthetics may provide relief.
-There are some antiviral drugs on the market that have shown promise in reducing outbreaks, but there is currently no known cure.
+There are some antiviral drugs on the market that have shown promise in reducing outbreaks, and laser treatment is effective at extending the time between outbreaks, but there is currently no known cure.
 The initial infection, known as primary herpes, often occurs before adulthood.
 Once the virus infects you, it may stay in your body and remain inactive or cause occasional cold sore outbreaks.
 Outbreaks may be triggered by a fever, sunburn, skin abrasions, stress, or exposure to extremes in temperature.

-As your Eagle River dentist, I can’t do much to stop canker sores or cold sores in your mouth.
+As your dentist, I can’t do much to stop canker sores or cold sores in your mouth.
 I can discuss the health of your mouth, and examine any causes that make your mouth sore.
 In some cases a change in the way you care for your mouth can reduce the chances of getting mouth sores.
-If you are in the Anchorage, and would like to speak with a dental professional about mouth sores, area give us a call at Excellence In Dentistry.
+We can also evaluate your sores to see if any are cancerous or precancerous.
+If you are in the Anchorage, and would like to speak with an Anchorage dentist about mouth sores call Excellence in Dentistry at (907) 349-0022.